arinco-crew-community/automation-anywhere-devops/README.md

 ![Deployment Process](DeploymentSteps.png)

-1. Authenticate to source Control Room (using [Authentication API](https://docs.automationanywhere.com/bundle/enterprise-v2019/page/auth-api-supported.html))
+1. Authenticate to source Control Room.
+(Go to [Authentication](#authentication) for more information)
-2. Create a request to Export Bot(s) with their Id as a zipped package potentially with as a password protected package (using BLM EXPORT API)
+2. Create a request to Export Bot(s) with their Id as a zipped package potentially with as a password protected package.
+(Go to [Export Request](#export-request) for more information)
-3. Prediodically check the status of the export request until it returns `COMPLETED` (using BLM Check Import/Export Status API)
+3. Prediodically check the status of the export request until it returns `COMPLETED`.
+(Go to [Import/Export Status](#importexport-status) for more information)
-4. Download the generated zip file (using BLM Downloand API)
+4. Download the generated zip file.
+(Go to [Download Exported Bots](#download-exported-bots) for more information)
-5. Authenticate to destination Control Room (using Authentication API)
+5. Authenticate to destination Control Room.
-6. Create an Import Bot(s) Request (using BLM Import API)
+6. Create an Import Bot(s) Request.
+(Go to [Import Request](#import-request) for more information)
-7. Prediodically check the status of the import request until it returns `COMPLETED` (using BLM Check Import/Export Status API)
+7. Prediodically check the status of the import request until it returns `COMPLETED`.
 8. Once the Status API returns `COMPLETED`, it means that the DevOps operation has been successful

 ### Authentication